-Visa Type Permitted Activities Prohibited Activities Eligibility Criteria Length of Stay Dependents Process and Timeframe Special Considerations H-1B Professionals Employment by U.S. sponsor in a "specialty occupation".
+Z Visa Type Permitted Activities Prohibited Activities Length of Stay Dependents Process and Timeframe Special Considerations IMMIGRATION H-1B Professionals Employment by U.S. sponsor in a "specialty occupation" .
 U.S. employment other than with sponsoring H-1B employer.
-The U.S. job must require, and the foreign worker must possess, at least a bachelor's degree or equivalent in a particular and closely related course of study. years.
-Extensions beyond six Yes.
-Spouses and unmarried children under age 21 may accompany the principal visa holder and attend school.
-Spouses can apply for work authorization in certain circumstances.
-USCIS approval required prior to visa application.
-USCIS processing is several months unless employer pays for two-week Premium Processing.
-Appointment waiting times at U.S. consulate to apply for H-1B visa range from days to weeks.
-An annual quota restricts H-1B option for most of the year.
-Quota exceptions for certain nonprofits and existing H-1B workers may apply.
-Regulated by the U.S. Department of Labor, which requires payment of competitive wages and notice of sponsorship to local U.S. employees.
-TN Professionals Employment by a U.S. sponsor in an occupation specified in NAFTA (not materially changed by USMCA).
+Up to six years.
+Extensions beyond six years may be permitted where worker is sponsored for U.S. residency.
+TN Professionals Employment by a U.S. sponsor in an occupation specified in USMCA .
 U.S. employment other than with sponsoring TN employer.
 Citizens of Canada and Mexico.
-U.S. job must match occupation on NAFTA list.
-Must have education and/ or experience required for occupation by NAFTA, which is typically a bachelor's degree or foreign equivalent degree.
-Up to three- year increments.
-No maximum period of stay.
+U.S. job must match occupation on USMCA list .
+Must have education and/or experience required for occupation by USMCA, which is typically a bachelor's degree or foreign equivalent degree. stay.
 Must have intent to stay in the United States temporarily.
 Yes.
 Spouses and unmarried children under age 21 may accompany the principal visa holder and attend school but may not work as dependents.
 Canadians apply at U.S. border with sponsorship letter from U.S. employer and supporting documentation.
 Citizens of Mexico must apply for a TN visa at U.S. consulate.
-Appointment waiting times at U.S. consulate to apply for TN visa range from days to weeks.
+Appointment waiting times at U.S. consulate to apply for TN visas vary greatly.
 Dependents do not need to be citizens of Canada or Mexico, but dependents must apply for a visa unless they are citizens of Canada.
-O-1 Persons of Extraordinary Ability Employment by a U.S. sponsor in job related to expertise. employment other than with the sponsoring O-1 employer.
+Ability Employment by a U.S. sponsor in job related to expertise.
+U.S. employment other than with the sponsoring O-1 employer.
 Individuals who are nationally or internationally renowned and acclaimed for achievements in their field.
 Initially for three years, and then in one-year increments.
 No maximum stay.
-Yes.
-Spouses and unmarried children under age 21 may accompany the principal visa holder and attend school but may not work as dependents.
-USCIS approval required prior to visa application.
-USCIS processing is several months unless employer pays for two- week Premium Processing.
-Appointment waiting times at U.S. consulate to apply for O-1 visa range from days to weeks.
 Substantial evidence required, including letters of reference, as well as other specific evidence required by regulation.
-U.S. residency (the "green card"), other than the EB-5 Investor Program Live and work in the U.S. indefinitely.
-May work for any U.S. employer once Failure to maintain primary residence in the United States.
-Violation of tax and other laws A U.S. employer sponsor and labor market test are generally required, unless the labor market test is waived.
-Indefinite.
-Yes.
-Spouses and unmarried children under age 21 may apply for residency and U.S. Department of Labor approves labor market test , unless waived.
-File immigrant petition in proper green card category based on Labor market test is waived for persons of extraordinary ability, outstanding professors and researchers,